Jasonzyt/kana-loop/README.md

 https://gojuon.jasonz.yt

 This App is **COMPLETELY** static.
 It uses GitHub Pages to distribute files.
-All user data was storged in your local device.
+All user data was stored in your local device.
 We **DO NOT** collect your data.

 ## Build
 To static webpage: